-It's easy to see how even at the grassroots level, motor sport is expensive.
+It's easy to see how, even at the grassroots level, motorsport is expensive.

 Or wander through the pits, ensuring you stay well to the back of the garage.
 It gives you a great alternative view of the event.

 A great day out in KentWhat if we get bored watching cars going around in circles?

-There is an adventure playground, a series of motorsport inspired shops, or you can just wander into the ancient woodland that surrounds the circuit.
+There is an adventure playground, a series of motorsport-inspired shops, or you can just wander into the ancient woodland that surrounds the circuit.

 So if you're after a good value day for all ages, then I suggest you'll do worse than spend a day at the 'Hatch'